Frequently Asked Questions

 The Presidential Libraries Act of 1955 codified the acceptance, in the name of the United States, of land, buildings, and equipment for the purposes of creating a Presidential archival depository, as well as the role of the National Archives in maintaining, operating, and protecting them as a Presidential archival depository.

-The act was amended in 1986, establishing a limit of 70,000 square feet for the Presidential Library facility that will be provided to the government and a requirement for an endowment to offset the maintenance costs of the facility.
-The most recent update to the act set the endowment requirement for future Presidential Libraries at 60 percent of the overall initial cost of the facility.
+The act was amended in 1986, encouraging a limit of 70,000 square feet for the Presidential Library facility that will be provided to the government and establishing a requirement for an endowment to help offset the maintenance and operations costs of the facility.
+The standard endowment percentage was set at 20 percent and has increased over time.
+The most recent legislative update concerning presidential library endowments set the endowment requirement for future Presidential Libraries that are donated to the government at 60 percent of the overall initial cost of the facility.

 What is a deed of gift?

-A deed of gift is a legal document between a donor and an archival repository.
+A deed of gift is a legal document between a donor and an archival repository to give items or collections to that repository.

-Prior to the passage of the Presidential Records Act in 1978, the documentary materials created by a President and his staff during an administration were considered the President's personal property to be disposed of as he desired.
+Prior to the passage of the Presidential Records Act in 1978, the documentary materials created by a President and his staff during a presidential administration were considered the President's personal property.

-Presidents Herbert Hoover through Jimmy Carter (with the exception of Richard Nixon) donated their Presidential papers to NARA through deed of gift agreements.
+Many Presidents prior to the Presidential Records Act of 1978 donated their Presidential papers to NARA through deed of gift agreements.

 What is the Presidential Recordings and Materials Preservation Act?

-As a result of the abuses of governmental power commonly known as "Watergate" and the controversy that occurred over the disposition of the Nixon tapes and papers documenting these abuses, Congress passed the Presidential Recordings and Materials Preservation Act (PRMPA) in 1974.
-PRMPA transferred ownership of the Presidential historical materials of Richard Nixon to the Federal government, deposited them with the National Archives and Records Administration (NARA), and specified access restrictions to these materials.
+Congress passed the Presidential Recordings and Materials Preservation Act (PRMPA) in 1974.
+PRMPA transferred ownership of the Presidential historical materials of President Richard Nixon to the Federal Government, deposited them with the National Archives, and specified access restrictions to these materials.
+This law challenged the longstanding presumption that a President’s papers and materials were his personal property.